singhavanjot/Let-sClone/DEPLOYMENT.md

 ## 🎉 Done!

-Your Remote Desktop application should now be live at your Vercel URL!
+Your Let'sClone application should now be live at your Vercel URL!

 **Your URLs:**
 - Frontend: `https://your-project.vercel.app`